nikossoftwaredev/pump-fun-micro-buys/README.md

-# pump-fun-micro-buys
-Hello everyone!
-I developed the MicroPump Bot, a Telegram bot designed to boost your token's volume during pump events, helping it appear on the front page of Pump Fun.
-It's secure, user-friendly, and perfect for anyone looking to enhance their token's visibility.
-Try it out here: MicroPump Bot on Telegram.

 # MicroPump Bot for Telegram 🤖

 Hello everyone!
 I'm excited to introduce the **MicroPump Bot**, a Telegram bot crafted to enhance your token's visibility by boosting its volume during pump events on Pump Fun.
 It's designed to be secure, user-friendly, and highly effective.
 Check it out and give your token the spotlight it deserves! 🚀